solkim-83/tp/docs/UserGuide.md

 Format: `sort -e INDEX`

-* Sorts through all events currently on screen and lists them according to the user-requested order
+* Sorts through all events currently on screen and lists them according to the user-requested order.
 * Index definitions:

-1. By lexicographical order of the events' descriptions
+    1. By lexicographical order of the events' descriptions.
-2. By lexicographical order of the events' timing
+    2. By lexicographical order of the events' timing.

 Examples:
-* `sort -e 2` would sort all currently displayed events by their descriptions in alphabetical order.
+* `sort -e 2` Sorts all currently displayed events by their descriptions in alphabetical order.

 ---